stan1y/aad-aws-sso/README.md

 This utility assumes that organization in AWS has already been configured with appropriate IAM Roles which are available to be assumed with SAML.
-The [cloudformation](./cloudformation) folder contains examples of user managed policies and roles as a CloudFormation templates.
+The [cloudformation](./cloudformation) folder contains examples of roles as a CloudFormation template.
 This templates can be deployed as Stack Sets across organizational units or specific accounts.

 Configuration of Azure AD Application Roles with this utility requires names of such roles